 Xiaoxing Ma, Ninjing University, China

-Hidehiko Masuhara, Tokyo Institute of Technology, Japan
+Hidehiko Masuhara, Tokyo Institute of Technology,

 Xin Peng, Fudan University, China

-Ulrike Stege, University of Victoria, Canada
+Ulrike Stege, University

-Kenji Tei, Waseda University / National Institute of Informatics, Japan
+Waseda University / National Institute of Informatics, Japan

 Hironori Washizaki, Waseda University, Japan